Notalib/nativescript-accessibility-ext/Notes.md

   Performs a salient action.

   User action: A two-finger double-tap that performs the most-intended action.
-               This could be play/pause in an audioplayer or pick/hang up in a phone-app.
+               This could be play/pause in an audio-player or pick/hang up in a phone-app.
   Dev note: Can be added to the AppDelegate in NativeScript.

 ## Links